NECC offers FREE classes in Lawrence at the Riverwalk.

-The Center for Adult Education Programs and Practitioners (CAEPP) is administered by Northern Essex Community College within the Center for Corporate and Community Education and funded with grants from the Department of Elementary and Secondary Education – Adult and Community Learning Services and private grants.
+The Center for Adult Education Programs and Preparation (CAEPP) is administered by Northern Essex Community College within the Center for Corporate and Community Education and funded with grants from the Department of Elementary and Secondary Education – Adult and Community Learning Services and private grants.
 The NECC CAEPP offers Adult Basic Education (ABE) programs for High School Equivalency Test (HiSET) preparation, Transition to College, low intermediate to high intermediate/advance ESOL, and ESOL Career Pathways Bridge to College/Careers.

 The High School Equivalency Test (HiSET) program provides basic skill instruction in Language Arts Reading and Writing, Science, Social Studies, and Math to prepare adult learners to obtain their high school credentials and to succeed in their next steps.

 The ESOL Program offers classroom instruction in reading, writing, oral communication and grammar incorporating basic computer skills.

 The ESOL Career Pathways Bridge to College/Careers program offers pre-college English language instruction in reading, writing and oral communications, while learning computer, college and career skills.

 The NECC CAEPP serves adults who live in the Merrimack Valley and is committed to: